ao-apps/maven-javadoc-plugin-failing-multiple-projects-same-name/README.md

 * Can build individual modules directly, such as `(cd module-1 && mvn clean verify)`
 * Reverting to maven-javadoc-plugin version 3.0.1 makes it work
 * Changing the groupId or artifactId in either module-1 or module-2 makes it work.
-* Changing module names, package names, or class names in modules has no affect.
+* Changing module names, package names, or class names in modules has no effect.
 * We believe this to be distinct from [Issue #673](https://issues.apache.org/jira/projects/MJAVADOC/issues/MJAVADOC-673)

 ## Contact Us